-Monarch Egg or Aphid?
+Monarch Eggs or Aphids?
 How to Tell the Difference

-Not sure what you've got on your milkweed plants?
-Learn to tell the difference between a monarch egg and an aphid.
+Look closely at your milkweed plants.
+Learn how to tell the difference between monarch butterfly eggs and aphids.

 Here’s how to tell whether you’re looking at monarch eggs or aphids in three easy steps.

-- A monarch egg is white or off-white.
-It’s ovoid in shape, and if you look very closely with a magnifying glass, you’ll see vertical ridges along the sides.
-As the tiny larva inside develops, the egg will darken slightly in color before hatching in about 3 – 5 days.
+- Monarch eggs are white or off-white.
+The eggs are ovoid in shape, and if you look very closely with a magnifying glass, you’ll see vertical ridges along the sides.
+As the tiny larva inside develops, the egg will darken slightly in color before hatching in about 3 to 5 days.

 - Monarch eggs, of course, do not have legs.
 They also do not move.

 - You’ll usually find a single monarch egg on its own, often laid on the undersides of leaves.
 However, you may also find monarch eggs on stems and flowers.

 What Do Aphids Look Like?